LuTri/AVRClock/README.md

  * [avr-gcc](https://gcc.gnu.org/wiki/avr-gcc) (installing this should also install the avr standard libraries for c)
  * [make](https://www.gnu.org/software/make/) (unless you want to configure and compile everything yourself)

+### optional

+ * [clang-format](https://clang.llvm.org/docs/ClangFormat.html) for formatting the source code with the in .clang-format configured style

 ## How to

 ### Configuring the platform